The Eras Tour Poster

 1989

 The visual created in relation to Swift’s sixth album was a snake.
-This speaks to the album’s aesthetic and official visuals, including a giant snake used as a prop for the Reputation Stadium Tour in 2017.
-The lyrics chosen from “Delicate” mention the album title and speak to the core of the album, which is finding love and having someone that understands you through the midst of public scrutiny and attacks.
+This connects to the album’s overall aesthetic and official visuals, including a giant snake used as a prop for the Reputation Stadium Tour in 2017.
+The lyrics chosen from “Delicate” mention the album title and speak to the core of the album, which is finding love and having someone that understands you amidst public scrutiny and attacks.

 reputation